Mortlake

 Mortlake is a suburban district of the London Borough of Richmond upon Thames on the south bank of the River Thames between Kew and Barnes.
 Historically it was part of Surrey and until 1965 was in the Municipal Borough of Barnes.
-For many centuries it had village status and extended far to the south, to include East Sheen and part of what is now Richmond Park.
 Its Stuart and Georgian history was economically one of malting, brewing, farming, watermen and the Mortlake Tapestry Works (1617–1704), Britain's most important producer.
 A London landmark, the former Mortlake Brewery or Stag Brewery, is on the edge of Mortlake.

 The Waterloo to Reading railway line runs through Mortlake, which has a pedestrianised riverside, two riverside pubs and a village green.
 The Boat Race finishes at Mortlake every March/April.

 Governance

 The area lies within the Mortlake and Barnes Common ward of the London Borough of Richmond upon Thames.
 In the 2018 local elections two Conservatives and one Liberal Democrats were elected to represent the ward, with two Liberal Democrats and one Green elected in 2022.
 The ward is part of the Richmond Park parliamentary constituency, and the South West constituency in the London Assembly.

-During the 2016 United Kingdom European Union membership referendum, Richmond Park voted 69.3% for Remain, with a turnout of 82%.

 History

 The place-name 'Mortlake' is first attested in the Domesday Book of 1086, where it appears as Mortelaga and Mortelage, a name with two possible derivations.
 If the second element is the Old English lacu meaning a stream, then the first element is very likely the fish-name mort meaning a young salmon, hence 'salmon stream'.
 If the second element is the dialect lag meaning a long, narrow marshy meadow, then the name means 'Morta's meadow'.

-Mortlake lay in the hundred of Brixton, which faded into obscurity.
+Mortlake historically lay in the hundred of Brixton.